ClearMemory041063/A-WIFI-Datalogger-for-Espruino-PICO/ringMOD.md

 #### Using the ringMod.js Module

-#### Assuming that the ringMod.js module is located in th emodules folder of the WEBide sandbox.
+#### Assuming that the ringMod.js module is located in the modules folder of the WEBide sandbox.

-#### Require the module in your code and for convience use a variable to specify the length of the  rinf buffers.
+#### Require the module in your code and for convience use a variable to specify the length of the  ring buffers.

 ```
 var R=require('ringMod');